choojs/nanorouter/README.md

 Register a handler on a routename.
 The handler receives an object with params on each render.
 A result can be `return`ed the caller function.

-### `result = router(routename)`
+### `result = router.emit(routename)`
 Call a handler for a `routename`.
 If no handler matches, the handler specified in `opts.default` will be called.
 If no default handler matches, an error will be thrown.
-Results return from the called handler will be returned from this function.
+Results returned from the called handler will be returned from this function.

 ### `matchedRoute = router.match(route)`
 Matches a route and returns an object.
 The returned object contains the properties `{cb, params, route}`.
 This method does not invoke the callback of a route.
 If no route matches, the route specified in `opts.default` will be returned.
 If no default route matches, an error will be thrown.